Siphamandl-tech/Data-Analytics/README.md

 Relational databases prioritize data consistency and ACID properties, whereas NoSQL databases may sacrifice strict consistency for greater flexibility and scalability.

 # Database Use Cases
+Databases tend to support two major categories of data processing: Online Transactional Processing (OLTP) and Online Analytical Processing (OLAP).

+Online Transactional Processing

+OLTP systems handle the transactions we encounter every day.
+Example transactions include booking a flight reservation, ordering something online, or executing a stock trade.
+While the number of transactions a system handles on a given day can be very high, individual transactions process small amounts of data.
+OLTP systems balance the ability to write and read data efficiently.

+Online Analytical Processing

+OLAP systems focus on the ability of organizations to analyze data.
+While OLAP and OLTP databases can both use relational database technology, their structures are fundamentally different.
+OLTP databases need to balance transactional read and write performance, resulting in a highly normalized design.
+Typically, OLTP databases are in 3NF.